February 3, 2022

-For example, my Arabian gets awful, raw rub spots from laying down on the front of his fetlock if I don’t get his upside-down overreach boots on early enough in the spring.
+Mharquis also gets awful raw rub spots on the front of his fetlock if I don’t get his overreach boots on early enough in the spring.
 This year I couldn’t get his sores to heal.
-Finally, I decided to try First Aid clay on a square of Derma Cloth.
-I wrapped it with vet wrap, left it for four days, and when I took the wraps off, the sores were healed.
+Finally, I tried Redmond First Aid on a square of Derma Cloth.
+I wrapped it with vet wrap and left it for four days.
+When I took the wraps off, the sores were healed!

-I had a really bad mosquito bite when I came in from watering the plants last night, and, yes, I reached for the First Aid.
+Last night I had a really bad mosquito bite when I came in from watering the plants.
+And, yes, I reached for the Redmond First Aid.
 I hate sounding like an advertisement, but I really am hooked on this stuff.